rubber-roofing-direct/js-template/CONTRIBUTING.md

 #### admin/templates

 The `./admin/templates` subdirectory contains all templates used by plop for automatic generation of new scripts or documentation files, and by the changelog generator to render new release note prompts.
 Note that template files are all saved as `.hbs` (handlebars) files for syntax highlighting purposes in vscode, although some of the template files may be limited to the simpler mustache syntax (this applies mainly to the templates used by the changelog generator).

-### assets

-The `./assets` directory is used to store *all* repository assets.
-This includes images, vector files, fonts, and any other media that features in repository documentation or is used in demos of repository functionality.
-Note that in the event that the default `favicon.ico` file is not is deleted and no other assets are included in the repository, the `./assets` folder will still be included in git history of this repository by use of a `.gitkeep` file.

 ### build